Kisky3/TOEIC/README.md

 18.`pastry`: a small sweet cake with crust baked from flour dough made with shortening.

 19.`preservative`: a chemical substance that is used to prevent things from decaying.

+20.`seasoning`: anything that adds zest to or improves the flavor of food.